Montgomery and Pool (Forden from 1870), Montgomeryshire

 Because of its local Act status, the Montgomery and Pool Incorporation was exempt from most of the provisions of the 1834 Poor Law Amendment Act.
 It member parishes at this time were: Aston, Berriew, Brompton and Rhiston, Castlewright, Chirbury, Churchstoke, Cletterwood, Forden, Hope, Leighton, Llandysil, Llanmerewig, Montgomery, Lower Pool, Middle Pool, Upper Pool, Trelystan, and Worthin.

-The Incorporation continued in operation until 25th March, 1870, when it was replaced by the new Forden Poor Law Union.
+Although the Welsh town of Pool was renamed Welshpool in 1835, to avoid confusion with the English town of Poole, the Incorporation retained the original spelling.
+It continued in operation until 25th March, 1870, when it was replaced by the new Forden Poor Law Union.
 The new union's operation was overseen by an elected Board of Guardians, 34 in number, representing its 24 constituent parishes as listed below (figures in brackets indicate numbers of Guardians if more than one):

 Aston, Berriew (3), Brompton and Rhiston, Castle Caereinion, Castlewright, Chirbury (2), Churchstoke (2), Cletterwood, Cyfronydd, Forden, Hope, Leighton, Llandysil, Llanmerewig, Middletown, Montgomery (2), Lower Pool (2), Middle Pool (3), Upper Pool, Rhosgoch, Trewern, Trelystan, Uppington, Worthin.
 The parishes ranged in size from Rhosgoch (population 48) to Worthin (3,150).
 Later additions to the Union included Allerbury, Buttington and Guilsfield.